mindspore-ai/docs/docs/mindspore/faq/source_en/operators_compile.md

 <font size=3>**Q: Can MindSpore calculate the variance of any tensor?**</font>

-A: Currently, mindspore does not have APIs or operators similar to variance which can directly calculate the variance of a `tensor`.
+A: Currently, MindSpore does not have APIs or operators similar to variance which can directly calculate the variance of a `tensor`.
 However, MindSpore has sufficient small operators to support such operations.
 For details, see [class Moments(Cell)](https://www.mindspore.cn/docs/api/en/master/_modules/mindspore/nn/layer/math.html#Moments).

 <br/>